nhoelzl/data_science_jupyter_template/README.md

-# A 'Data Science' Jupyter Template for Python >= 3.5 🚀
+# A 'Data Science' Jupyter Template for Python  :sparkles:
 Starter template for JupyterLab and JupyterNotebook python files to start immediately working on your data science analysis.

+## Python Version:
+A Python >= 3.5 will work out.

 ## HowTo: